Rules for Miniature Wargames

 Strategic wargames are conducted on 1:100000 scale general staff maps, whereas grand tactical and tactical wargames cover much less ground at 1:8000 and 1:6250 scale.
 Fortress wargames explore the significantly more complex matters of the attack and defence of fortifications.
 In 1876, German Secretary of the Navy Albrecht v.
 Stosch called for naval wargames, and when military aircraft became available, the existing ground and naval wargame rules were upgraded to include them.

 H.G.
 Wells, the author of the wargame classic "Little Wars" of 1913, is considered the father of the civilian wargame hobby.
 Little Wars were typically played in the garden, because H.G.
-Wells favored 54 mm toy soldiers in 1:32 model railroad scale (I gauge), which required a large battlefield.
+Wells favored 54 mm toy soldiers in 1:32 model railway scale (I gauge), which required a large battlefield.
 In the late 1950s, Jack Scruby introduced smaller and cheaper 30 mm figures which made wargaming a table-top game.
 Sophisticated and easily understood wargame rules published by Tony Bath (The Hyborian Campaign, 1956), Donald Featherstone (The Wargamers’ Newsletter, 1962), Charles Grant (The Wargame, 1971), Gary Gygax und Dave Arneson (Dungeon&Dragons, 1974) turned wargaming into a popular hobby around the world.
 Dungeon&Dragons was the most popular fantasy role-playing game 2006, with an estimated 20 million players world-wide, according to a BBC news report.

 Today, there are over 2500 companies world-wide involved in the design and production of wargames and wargame accessories.
 Even highly unusual wargame subjects involving armed teddybears or snowmen, man-eating plants, and supernatural killer rodents are covered by one or several of the popular manufacturers.